jhonnymoreira/jugoncalves.github.io/_posts/2014-01-16-proglang-challenge.md

 ---
 layout: post
-title:  "Learning a proglang for fun : a one year-long challenge"
+title:  "Learning a proglang for fun: a one year-long challenge"
 date:   2015-01-16 22:29:45
 categories: proglang
 ---